kubevirt/user-guide/docs/virtual_machines/istio_service_mesh.md

 ## Limitations

-- Istio service mesh is only supported with a pod network masquerade binding.
+- Istio service mesh is only supported with a pod network masquerade or passt binding.

 - Istio uses a [list of ports](https://istio.io/latest/docs/ops/deployment/requirements/#ports-used-by-istio) for its own purposes, these ports must not be explicitly specified in a VMI interface.